miloschuman/yii2-highcharts/README.md

 Tips
 ----

+* This extension uses Bower to load the required Highcharts assets, so there is no need to change the version number in your `composer.json` file until the next major release.
 * If you need to use JavaScript in any of your configuration options, use Yii's [[JsExpression]] object.
 For instance:

   ```php